Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              is received in the chunked transfer encoding
            - The packager may also have a proprietary API similar to the live source, for configuration of aspects like the segmentTimeBuffer, DVR window, encryption modes enabled etc.
            - The packager uses a DASH or HLS ingest to push content to an origin server of content delivery network.
-Alternatively it could also make content directly available as DASH or HLS as an origin server.
+Alternatively, it could also make content directly available as DASH or HLS as an origin server.
 In this       case DASH/HLS ingest is avoided, and the packager also serves as the origin server.
            - The packager converts the timed metadata track and uses it to convert to either MPD Events or inband events signalled in the manifest.
            - The packager may also generate HLS or other streaming media presentations based on the input.